owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 #### Summary

-To quote from [Martin Fowler][16]'s [post][15] on VCS, "a lot of teams can benefit from this dual-VCS working style, particularly if there's a lot of corporate ceremony enforced by their corporate VCS.
+To quote [Martin Fowler][16]'s [post][15] on VCS, "a lot of teams can benefit from this dual-VCS working style, particularly if there's a lot of corporate ceremony enforced by their corporate VCS.
 Using dual-VCS can often make both the local development team happier and the corporate controllers happier as their motivations for VCS are often different".

 [1]: https://github.com/git/git/tree/master/contrib
 [2]: https://github.com/git/git/blob/master/contrib/fast-import/git-p4